Edgar-Donk/frothy-brew/docs/buttons/scaleable_radio.rst

     .. literalinclude:: ../examples/buttons/test_altflex.py

-As can be seen from the test script results (figures at the top of the page) the check and radiobuttons match in size just by scaling.
-Pyscripter is not dpi aware and whereas Thonny is dpi aware.
-If the same script had been run using the alt theme then both the check and radiobuttons would have been half the size with Thonny.
+As can be seen from the test script results (figures at the top of the page) :ref:`Scaleable Radiobuttons` the check and radiobuttons match in size just by scaling.